fredybustos/shortcut-mcp/README.md

 - Email search requires listing all workspace members (no direct email search endpoint in Shortcut)
 - Pagination limits are set by default to avoid very large responses
 - A valid API token with read permissions in the workspace is required

+## Contributing

+We welcome contributions!
+If you have improvements, bug fixes, or new features, please feel free to submit a pull request.
+Your contributions help make this tool better for everyone.

+## Acknowledgments

+Thanks to Fredy Bustos for creating and maintaining this MCP server for Shortcut integration.
+This project was built for educational purposes to demonstrate MCP integration with external APIs.